 - After the completion of these formalities, the Board approves the drafts of a prospectus, Trust Deed, and debenture bonds and directs the secretary to arrange for their printing.

 - The Trust Deed is then executed with the trustees for debenture holders.

-	- A copy of the prospectus is then filed with the Registrar and the Prospectus is issued to the public.
-In case the debentures are to be issued privately (without making a public offer) a statement in lieu of prospectus is to be filed with the Registrar at least three days before the first allotment of debentures.
+- A copy of the prospectus is then filed with the Registrar, and the Prospectus is issued to the public.
+In case the debentures are to be issued privately (without making a public offer), a statement instead of the prospectus is to be filed with the Registrar at least three days before the first allotment of debentures.

 ANALYSIS OF DATA:

 When the issue price of the debenture is equal to its face value, the debenture is said to be issued at par.
 When a debenture is issued at par, the long-term borrowings in the liabilities section of the balance sheet equals the cash in the assets side of the balance sheet.
 Thus, no further adjustment is required to balance the assets and liabilities of the company.
 The company can collect the whole amount in one installment, i.e., on an application or in two installments, i.e., on an application and subsequent allotment.
 However, there might be a scenario in which money is collected in more than two installments, i.e., on an application, on an allotment, and at various calls by the company.

 The debenture is said to be issued at a discount when the issue price is below its nominal value.
 Let us take an example – an Rs.
 100 debenture is issued at Rs.
 90, then Rs.10 is the discount amount.
 In such a scenario, the liabilities and the assets sides of the balance sheet do not match.
 Thus, the discount on debentures’ issuance is noted as a capital loss and is charged to ‘Securities Premium Account’ and is reflected as an asset.
 The discount can be written off later.